- Admission for the Baccalaureate of Science in Nursing Programs (Pre-licensure and RN-BSN)

 Admission into Trinity’s Pre-Licensure Nursing Program is a two step process.
-Upon admission, students may complete the program on a full-time or part-time basis.
-Students take all their nursing pre-requisite coursework in the College of Arts and Sciences (CAS) or the School of Professional Studies (SPS).
-Pre-nursing and Second Degree students apply for admission into the Nursing Program when completing their last semester of pre-requisite course work.
+Upon admission, students may complete the program on a full-time basis.
+Students take all their nursing pre-requisite coursework in the College of Arts and Sciences (CAS).
+Pre-nursing students apply for admission into the Nursing Program when completing their last semester of pre-requisite course work.

 The Nursing Program does not accept transfer credits for any NURS prefix courses.
 For pre-nursing courses, transfer credit is accepted based on Trinity transfer policy.

 The traditional (pre-licensure) program track leads to a BSN degree with eligibility to sit for the NCLEX-RN to become a registered nurse (RN).